Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 When an insurance company declares your car a total loss, it means the cost to repair your vehicle has exceeded a specific threshold relative to the car's value.
 There are two main methods insurers use:

 • Total Loss Threshold (TLT): Repair costs exceed a set percentage of the vehicle's actual cash value (ACV).
-This percentage varies by state — commonly ranging from 70% to 80% — but some states go as low as 50% or as high as 100%.
+This percentage varies by state — ranging from 60% (Oklahoma) to 100% (Texas and Colorado) — with many states clustering around 75%.

 • Total Loss Formula (TLF): Repair costs plus the vehicle's salvage value equal or exceed the ACV.
-This method is used in many states instead of a flat percentage.
+States like California, Ohio, Illinois, and many others use this method instead of a flat percentage.

-An insurance adjuster inspects the damage, estimates repair costs, and calculates the ACV using market data from tools like Kelley Blue Book and comparable local vehicle sales.
+An insurance adjuster inspects the damage, estimates repair costs, and calculates the ACV using market data from tools like CCC Intelligent Solutions, Mitchell, and comparable local vehicle sales.
 In some cases, a car can also be totaled if repairs would leave it structurally unsafe — even if costs fall below the threshold.

 Pincher's Pro Tip